 The Partnership follows the provisions of ASC 740, Income Taxes.
 FASB guidance requires the evaluation of tax positions taken or expected to be taken in the course of preparing the Partnership's tax returns to determine whether the tax positions are "more-likely-than-not" of being sustained "when challenged" or "when examined" by the applicable tax authority.
 Tax positions not deemed to meet the more-likely-than-not threshold would be recorded as a tax benefit or expense and liability in the current year.
 If a tax position does not meet the minimum statutory threshold to avoid payment of penalties, an expense for the amount of the statutory penalty and interest, if applicable, shall be recognized in the consolidated statement of operations in the period in which the position is claimed or expected to be claimed.
-As of December 31, 2017, management has determined that there are no material uncertain income tax positions and, accordingly, has not recorded a liability.
-The Partnership is generally not subject to examination by U.S. federal or state taxing authorities for tax years before 2014.
+As of December 31, 2018, management has determined that there are no material uncertain income tax positions and, accordingly, has not recorded a liability.
+The Partnership is generally not subject to examination by U.S. federal or state taxing authorities for tax years before 2015.

 Organization and offering costs: All expenses incurred in connection with the organization and the ongoing public offering of partnership interests are paid by the General Partner and are reimbursed to the General Partner by the Partnership.
-This reimbursement is made monthly.
-In its discretion, the General Partner may require the Partnership to reimburse the General Partner in any subsequent calendar year for amounts that exceed the limits in Note 5 in any calendar year, provided that the maximum amount reimbursed by the Partnership will not exceed the overall limit.
+This reimbursement is made monthly and the reimbursement amounts are listed by class in Note 5.
+In no event, however, will the monthly reimbursement from the Partnership to the General Partner exceed 0.083%, or 1.0% annually, of the net asset value of the Partnership.
+In its discretion, the General Partner may require the Partnership to reimburse the General Partner in any subsequent calendar year for amounts that exceed these limits in any prior year, provided that the maximum amount reimbursed by the Partnership will not exceed the overall limit set forth above.
 Amounts reimbursed by the Partnership with respect to the organization and the ongoing public offering expenses are charged to expense from operations at the time of reimbursement or accrual.
 If the Partnership terminates prior to completion of payment of the calculated amounts to the General Partner, the General Partner will not be entitled to any additional payments, and the Partnership will have no further obligation to the General Partner.
-At December 31, 2017 and 2016, unreimbursed organization and offering costs incurred by the General Partner were approximately \$268,000 and \$91,000, respectively, and may be reimbursed by the Partnership in the future.
+As of December 31, 2018, unreimbursed organization and offering costs incurred by the General Partner were approximately \$427,000, and may be reimbursed by the Partnership in the future.